garrett928/Pi-Drive/README.md

   - For now, our telemetry script will simply check to see if the process already exist and then exit if it does
   - Sanitize user input from the API.
 E.g make user input uniform case, check for escaped characters or sql injection?
   - check that objects exist or dont exist in the data base where appropiate
+  - How to handle power draw of raspberry pi?
+Once the telemtry server is caught up with the pi have the pi turn off.
+If the telemetry server is not found within X minutes, turn the pi off?

 # Useful Resources